 - Descriptions of research and service programs, centers, and institutes (interdisciplinary ones are OK to include, but try to limit your description to your department’s involvement instead of describing the full scope of the center’s activities; when such centers have their own websites, link to them)

-- A general statement about service/outreach projects
+- Information about service/outreach projects

 - A description of facilities and equipment (might include buildings, labs, software, classrooms, study/practice space, UA facilities such as libraries)